stacked-like-pancakes/CS-Build-Week-1/WindowsSetup.md

             2.  `sudo apt-get upgrade`

-    2. Repeat 2.1 above to determine if you should use `Python` or `Python3`
+    2. Repeat 2.1 above to determine if you should use `Python` or `Python3` when using Python.  *Note:* inside the shell, you will always use *Python* as the command.

 3. Using Gitbash, or whichever method you have been using, clone the repository for Build Week 2